Colin Grazier: 30 October 1942

 HMS Petard, assisted by Wellesley aircraft of No. 47 Squadron, located the U-boat and attacked with depth charges for nearly ten hours and finally forced the stricken boat to the surface at around 22:40.
-The U-boat was caught in Petard's search-lights, and the German crew, with Kapitänleutnant (Captain) Hans Heidtmann, were taken on board under guard, but not before they had opened seavalves and petcocks in order to scuttle the submarine before abandoning it.
+The U-boat was caught in Petard's search-lights, and the German crew, with Kapitänleutnant (Captain) Hans Heidtmann, were taken on board under guard, but not before they had opened sea valves and petcocks in order to scuttle the submarine before abandoning it.
 HMS Petard now sought volunteers to swim over and search the damaged submarine.
 Lieutenant Francis Fasson said that he would go aboard.

 Fasson stripped off his clothes and jumped into the cold sea.
 Colin Grazier also volunteered and followed him across.
 The two men were then joined by 16-year-old NAAFI canteen assistant Tommy Brown, and they began the task of searching the rapidly sinking U-boat for any vital documents, code books or machinery.

 The two senior men, Fasson and Grazier, entered the submarine and passed all the information they could get their hands on to Brown, who was waiting on the conning tower.
 Suddenly the submarine lurched and slipped beneath the waves, taking Grazier and Fasson with it.
 Both men were drowned.
 Their daring mission remained a secret for over 30 years due to the Official Secrets Act.